Are Contact Forms Outdated?

 It doesn’t happen in technology and pop culture only.
 The high-brow culture has been experiencing it ever since it became a thing.
 Nietzsche himself had a theory about the cyclical death and rebirth of Apolollonian vs. Dynonisian cultures.

-Contact Forms Still Matter
+Are Contact Forms Necessary?

 We’re not here to talk about the rise and fall of chaos culture, in any case.
 The whole point here is that there might be people happy (and eager) to pronounce the death of contact forms.
 As you will see further on, though, things are quite different.